networknt/light-doc/content/tutorial/generator/openapi-mock.md

                 tag: pet
 ```

-The following response defines multiple examples and the generator will pick up
+The following response defines multiple examples, and the generator picks up
 the first entry to return a map.

 ```yaml